Gross motor skills help kids move, play, and explore—whether running outside, balancing on a beam, or stacking giant building blocks.

 Ball Rolling

-- Roll the ball to your child while they try to stop the ball before it hits them.
-They need to watch the ball and coordinate their hands together to stop it.
+- Roll the ball to your child while they try to stop it before it hits them.
+They need to watch the ball and coordinate their hands to stop it.

 - Now roll the ball through the “tunnel.”
 Stand up and step back a bit.
 Stand with feet apart like a “tunnel.”
 Have your toddler or preschooler roll the ball through your legs.
 As they master the skill, continue to step further back and move your feet closer together to narrow the “tunnel.”